KevinFlanagan7/Golf-classic/README.md

 - The site responds nicely to all different screen sizes, the images look sharp on all device sizes with very little blank spaces.
 It allows the user to navigate around easily and also make contact via the sign up form or social media links.
 The content is simple and to the point.

-- Using Chrome Mobile [Simulator](https://developer.chrome.com/docs/devtools/device-mode "Simulator") extension I have tested the website's responsiveness and features on different devices.
+- Using Chrome Mobile [Simulator](https://developer.chrome.com/docs/devtools/device-mode "Simulator") extension I have tested the website's responsiveness on different devices.
 Test results and screenshots below:

     | Device                | Responsive >=768px | Responsive <768px | Iamges work |
     | --------------------- | ------------------ | ----------------- | ----------- |